How Much Horsepower Does A Cold Air Intake Add?

 As you might expect, cold air intakes have a more significant effect on larger, more powerful engines.
 The bigger the motor is in the first place, the more horsepower a cold air intake will add.

-As such, they’re worth considering for performance cars such as a Ford Mustang or a Dodge Charger.
-However, to be realistic, putting one on your falling-apart Honda Civic daily runner is hardly worth the bother.
+As such, they’re worth considering for high-performance cars such as a Ford Mustang or a Dodge Charger.
+However, to be realistic, putting one on your aging Honda Civic daily driver is barely worth the trouble.

 Modifications To Add Horsepower Alongside A Cold Air Intake